Rappsilber-Laboratory/xiRT/README.md

 ---
 ## overview

-xiRT is a deep learning tool to predict the RT of linear and cross-linked peptides from multiple fractionation dimensions including RP (typically coupled to the mass spectrometer). xiRT requires the columns shown in the table below.
+xiRT is a deep learning tool to predict the retention times(s) of linear and crosslinked peptides from multiple fractionation dimensions including RP (typically coupled to the mass spectrometer). xiRT was developed with a combination of SCX / hSAX / RP chromatography.
+However, xiRT supports all available chromatography methods.

+xiRT requires the columns shown in the table below.
 Importantly, the xiRT framework requires that CSM are sorted such that in the Peptide1 - Peptide2, Peptide1 is the longer or lexicographically larger one for crosslinked RT predictions.

 ![xiRT Architecture](documentation/xiRT.PNG)